Holy Roman Empire: Formation of the Holy Roman Empire

-In 996 Otto III appointed his cousin Gregory V the first German Pope.
+In 996 Otto III appointed his cousin Gregory V the first German pope.
 A foreign pope and foreign papal officers were seen with suspicion by Roman nobles, who were led by Crescentius II to revolt.
-Otto III's former mentor Antipope John XVI briefly held Rome, until the Holy Roman Emperor seized the city.
+Otto III's former mentor Antipope John XVI briefly held Rome, until the Holy Roman emperor seized the city.

 Otto died young in 1002, and was succeeded by his cousin Henry II, who focused on Germany.

 Otto III's (and his mentor Pope Sylvester's) diplomatic activities coincided with and facilitated the Christianization and the spread of Latin culture in different parts of Europe.
-They coopted a new group of nations (Slavic) into the framework of Europe, with their empire functioning, as some remark, as a "Byzantine-like presidency over a family of nations, centred on pope and emperor in Rome", has proved a lasting achievement.
-Otto's early death though made his reign "the tale of largely unrealized potential".
+They coopted a new group of nations (Slavic) into the framework of Europe, with their empire functioning, as some remark, as a "Byzantine-like presidency over a family of nations, centered on pope and emperor in Rome".
+This has proved a lasting achievement.
+Though, Otto's early death made his reign "the tale of largely unrealized potential".

 Henry II died in 1024 and Conrad II, first of the Salian dynasty, was elected king only after some debate among dukes and nobles.
-This group eventually developed into the college of Electors.
+This group eventually developed into the college of electors.

-The Holy Roman Empire eventually came to be composed of four kingdoms.
-The kingdoms were:
+The Holy Roman Empire eventually came to be composed of four kingdoms: